 A specialist policy covers motorists for all the usual risks plus a few extra

-Classic car insurance covers you for exactly the same types of risk as ordinary car insurance - if your car is stolen, damaged in a smash or suffers a prang in a car park, it should pay out.
+Classic car insurance covers you for exactly the same types of risks as ordinary car insurance – if your car is stolen, damaged in a prang or suffers a smash in a car park, it should pay out.

 And like ordinary policies, insurers will weigh up how you drive your vintage model, modifications (see below) and desirability among collectors as well as its age and condition.

-Many people restore their classic which can take many months, or even years.
+Many people restore their classic which can take months or even years.
 So you can buy insurance to keep it covered during this period.

 Displaying the car at a vintage car fair or show

-Often included as an extra, you'll be covered for prangs and accidents as well as public liability if you knock into something (or someone) while your vehicle is on display.
+This is often included as an extra.
+You'll be covered for prangs and accidents as well as public liability if you knock into something (or someone) while your vehicle's on display.